cmalkus/grunt-base/README.md

 G# Grunt base install

-This is the base install for a grunt project.
+This is the base install for a Grunt project.
 Installed grunt plugins include:
 - grunt-contrib-imagemin
 - grunt-contrib-sass
 - grunt-contrib-uglify